CLSherrod/clsherrod.github.io/_posts/2024-08-26-forests-are-for-rest.md

 ---
 title: Forests Are For Rest
 date: 2024-08-26
+permalink: /forests-are-for-rest/

 categories:
   - Creativity & Writing
 tags:
   - meaning
   - poem
-permalink: /forests-are-for-rest/
-published: true

 excerpt: Poem about forests and rest
 teaser: /assets/images/poems/forests-for-rest.webp
 header:
-  image: /assets/images/poems/forest-for-rest.webp
+  overlay_image: /assets/images/poems/forest-for-rest.webp

+read_time: false
+toc: false
+published: true
 ---

 My love showed me a graphic that said Forests = For Rest and I really loved that.
 So I played with that concept in this poem.

 ## A Forest Is for Rest